Jake Burger Player Props: White Sox vs. Phillies

-Jake Burger -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the Chicago White Sox versus the Philadelphia Phillies, with Bailey Falter on the mound, on April 18 at 7:10 PM ET.
+After going 1-for-2 with a home run and three RBI in his last game, Jake Burger and the Chicago White Sox take on the Philadelphia Phillies (who will hand the ball to Taijuan Walker) at 2:10 PM ET on Wednesday.

-He notched a home run while going 1-for-3 in his previous game against the Orioles.
+He racked up three RBI (going 1-for-2 with a home run and a walk) in his previous game against the Phillies.

 Jake Burger Game Info & Props vs. the Phillies